 The claim that in order to lose one pound of body weight per week you need to reduce your caloric intake by 3500 Calories per week (500 kCal per day) is a very pervasive myth which can be traced back to a 1958 paper .

-In that paper human adipose tissue, where fat is stored, was calculated to contain the energy equivalent of 3500 kiloCalories.
+In that early paper on the mathematics of weight loss, human adipose tissue, where fat is stored, was calculated to contain the energy equivalent of 3500 kiloCalories.
 This lead to the conclusion that you must reduce your weekly food intake by the equivalent of 3500 Calories.

 However, this “rule” was questioned by a lot of research performed later on.
 As K.D.Hall puts it in his 2007 paper :